-An Interdisciplinary course that introduces students to the major issues in environmental studies.
+An interdisciplinary course that introduces students to the major issues in environmental studies.
 We emphasize the importance of analyzing environmental issues from a comprehensive systems approach.
-The course focuses on the interaction of natural, socioeconomic, political, and ethical systems, using case studies to highlight the need to examine environmental issues from multiple perspectives.
-Case studies include: “clean” coal, ocean depletion policy, and energy and transportation systems and the environment.
-Case studies are likely to change from year to year.
+The course focuses on the interaction of natural, socioeconomic, political, and ethical systems.
+We explore pressing social and environmental issues, including climate change, racial inequality, and environmental justice, to highlight the interconnections across multiple perspectives.

 This course examines the ways policy seeks to promote environmental value in our complex and changing world.
 Students will be introduced to the contemporary environmental policy landscape, as well as the politics of environmental decision-making.
 We will examine and critique policy-making processes, policy actors and influence, dominant policy strategies for environmental change, and environmental policy analysis frameworks.
 We will draw upon case studies from multiple environmental and political contexts to explore class concepts.

 Nature writing as a genre has long been concerned with questions of how to understand humans within and as nature.
 In this course, we will study a range of writings, from Thoreau to today, as models for our own writing, emphasizing close observation and revision as vital ways to consider small intricacies of natural life as well as complexes of gender, race, and the engineering of space — all of which make up our own ecosystems.
 [H, GM1, W]